jrb00013/udp-probe/README.md

 # UDP Probe

-A lightweight toolkit that mimics Wireshark functionality to capture, analyze, and test UDP traffic.
+A lightweight toolkit featuring a few automation scripts that mimic Wireshark functionality to capture, analyze, and test UDP traffic.

 - Allows a user to test latency, simulate probes, detect packet loss, and visualize data.
 This tool captures and analyzes UDP traffic similarily to Wireshark.